tofiqquadri/ngx-csv-parser/projects/ngx-csv-parser/README.md

 * delimiter: the marking factor which decides which symbol should be used to split the file.
 * Default delimiter is: `','`
+* encoding: the encoding to use for the returned data.
+* Default encoding is: `'UTF-8'`

 # Use the import NgxCsvParser in your component.